Find Legal Help

 - Estate planning and administration

 MVLS provides full representation so that the attorney will be with you for the duration of your court case.

 The Pro Bono legal help is available to Marylanders who meet income, case type and geographic guidelines.
 MVLS does not provide service in Montgomery, Prince George’s, Allegany, Queen Anne’s, Talbot, Dorchester, Kent and Caroline.

 There are other Pro Bono agencies in these areas.
-Call 2-1-1 to find one that can handle your situation or search the resource database.
+Call 2-1-1 to find one that can handle your situation.

 MVLS accepts anyone with a gross household income that does not exceed 50% of the Maryland media income.
 Income guidelines may vary.
 See if you qualify.

 You can start an application online.
 You’ll need to provide income information for all household members, the value of your house (if applicable), car value (if applicable), and the amount of money in your checking, savings or investment accounts.

 You can also call MVLS directly at 1-800-510-0050 or 410-547-6537 in Baltimore.